kancharlaNarmadha/1B/README.md

-# EX 7C THREAD & THREAD GROUPS
+# EX 7D SYNCHRONIZATION
 ## DATE:
 ## AIM:
-To write a Java program to count the vowels and consonant in the given string by calling run method
+To write a Java Program to perform multiplication table  for 5 & 7 using Synchronization block for the below Scenario

-Note: Get the value from the User
+1. Create a Class Table with void printTable method in that perform multiplication table

+Note :Assume Sleep as 400 ms  i.e Thread.Sleep(400)